 Mr. and Mrs. Julian Friedman created the Todd Lewis Friedman Memorial Prize is in honor of their son.This prize is awarded each year to a graduating student for outstanding work in comparative and/or international politics.

 Antoinette Dames Prizes

-There are three Dames prizes awarded to undergraduate students:
+There are three possible Dames prizes awarded to undergraduate Political Science majors:

 - An award for the best senior honors thesis.